wrr/rack-wwwhisper/README.md

 rack-wwwhisper
 ==============

-Rack middleware that uses wwwhisper service to authorize visitors.
+Rack middleware that talks to the wwwhisper service to authenticate and authorize visitors.

 The middleware can be used to communicate with wwwhisper Heroku add-on.
 See [./heroku-doc.md](